Tarsiciosh/EssentialFeed/NOTES.md

-[Make RemoteFeedImageDataLoader conform to FeedImageDataLoader] [RemoteFeedImageDataLoader.loadImageDataFromURL delivers connectivity error on HTTP client error] [Refactor switch statement with mapError and flatMap chain]
+[Make RemoteFeedImageDataLoader conform to FeedImageDataLoader] [RemoteFeedImageDataLoader.loadImageDataFromURL delivers connectivity error on HTTP client error] [Refactor switch statement with mapError and flatMap chain] [Remove @discardableResult attribute — FeedImageDataLoaderTask instances should be properly managed and never discarded.]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)